remimoul/remimoul/README.md

 <br>

 My name is Remi Moul and I'm passionate about web and mobile development.
-On my GitHub account, you'll find projects I've worked on to improve my programming skills.
+On my GitHub account, you'll find projects I've worked on to improve my programming skills. <br>
-I've worked with several programming languages such as JavaScript, JAVA, PHP, HTML/CSS, and I'm eager to continue learning more.🌱
+I've worked with several programming languages such as JavaScript, JAVA, PHP, HTML/CSS, and I'm eager to continue learning more.🌱<br>
 Feel free to explore my projects and provide me with your feedback and suggestions.
-Thank you for stopping by! ⚡⚡⚡⚡
+Thank you for stopping by! ⚡⚡⚡⚡<br>

 <!--